Oroville Dog Bite Lawyer

 - Get medical treatment - Since a dog bite can cause infections, it is crucial to get medical care immediately.

-- Identify the dog owner - Locate the owner to see whether the dog's immunization shots are up to date.
+- Identify the dog owner - Locate the owner to see whether the dog's immunization shots are current.
 This information is critical if you want to file an injury claim.

-- Report the incident - Even if your injuries are minor, it is essential to file a report with your local city or county animal control to ensure the dog doesn't bite someone else.
+- Report the incident - Even if your injuries are minor, you must file a report with your local city or county animal control to ensure the dog doesn't bite someone else.

 - Document your injuries - Take photos of your wounds, bruises, and injuries.